sreeshnair84/Ad-rah/flutter/adarah_digital_signage/README.md

-# Adārah Digital Signage - Flutter App
+# Adara Digital Signage - Flutter App

 A Flutter-based digital signage application for Android devices (TVs, tablets, kiosks) that displays CSM content with interactive features and robust offline capabilities.
 This app implements a complete five-screen architecture with Material Design 3 theming and responsive layouts.